 Where is the best place to camp at Boomtown?
 Which is the best campsite?
-It’s one of the most frequent questions I see being asked on social media.
-With the help of my unofficial Boomtown Map I’m going to go over the details of every campsite at the festival so you know your the best spots.
+It’s one of the most frequent questions I’m asked about Boomtown.
+I’m going to review every campsite at the festival so you know all the best spots.
+Updated for 2019!

 It is important to understand where all the campsites are actually located.
-The best way to do so is by taking a look at my unofficial Boomtown Map for 2018.
+The best way to do so is by taking a look at my unofficial Boomtown Map for 2019.
 Every coloured in area represents a different campsite, so as you can see there are a lot of options to choose from.

 Important to know: